-Most commodity groups within the portfolio have experienced generally favorable operating results over the last two production seasons; however, citrus producers remain impacted by citrus greening disease while the dairy industry continues to be negatively impacted by prolonged commodity price declines.
-The various challenges from citrus greening disease has caused reduced production and declines in overall profitability for most producers.
-The final USDA production report indicates a 22% decrease in production for the 2020-2021 citrus crop, following a 6% decline the previous season.
+Most commodity groups within the portfolio have experienced generally favorable operating results over the last two production seasons; however, citrus producers remain impacted by citrus greening disease and now the impact of Hurricane Ian.
+The various challenges from citrus greening disease have caused reduced production and declines in overall profitability for most producers.
+The final USDA production report indicates a 22% decrease in production for the 2021-2022 citrus crop, following a 21% decline the previous season.
+The USDA's current season post-hurricane forecast is a further 61% decline.
+Of the estimated \$1.035 Billion of expected agricultural losses from Hurricane Ian, 23.9% is in citrus.
 Despite these factors, the Association's citrus portfolio has continued to perform satisfactorily with performance issues isolated to only a few stressed growers.
 The dairy industry has also remained under stress due to supply and demand dynamics, in addition to the recent rise in feed costs.
-Most of the Association's dairy loans are to the fluid milk producers who have experienced depressed commodity prices for several years.
-While the declining price trend has leveled off, increasing feed costs has kept most producers below profitable levels.
-Due to these significant stresses, a large portion of the Association's dairy loan portfolio is criticized.
+Most of the Association's dairy loans are to the fluid milk producers who had experienced depressed commodity prices for several years.
+While price has improved significantly, approaching alltime highs for many producers, increasing feed costs has kept most producers below profitable levels.
+Due to these significant stresses, a large portion of the Association's dairy loan portfolio remains criticized.

-The horticultural or nursery segment remains strong as residential construction and the overall housing market continues to see increasing demand.
-The forestry industry has also experienced favorable conditions backed by an improving housing market, although global trade remains a concern.
-The beef cattle industry has seen declining price trends for several periods prior to stabilizing in late 2020 with continued improvement through 2021 as processors work through the backlog of supply and demand remains strong.
-Most cattle producers are expected to remain profitable, albeit below historical levels should feed costs remain elevated.
+The horticultural or nursery segment remains satisfactory as residential construction and the overall housing market continues to see ongoing demand, although certain areas are showing signs of a slowdown due to rising interest rates.
+The forestry industry has also experienced favorable conditions backed by a strong housing market, although global trade remains a concern.
+The beef cattle industry had seen declining price trends for several periods prior to stabilizing in late 2020 with continued improvement through 2021 as processors worked through the backlog of supply and demand remains strong.
+Most cattle producers are expected to remain profitable, albeit below historical levels as feed and transportation costs stay elevated and western droughts challenge herd size.

+Florida's total acreage in farming totaled 47,300 acres, down 0.4% from the prior year, averaging 205 acres per farm.
 Farm size varies throughout the regions and many borrowers have diversified farming operations.
 This factor, along with numerous opportunities for non-farm income in the territory, reduces the level of repayment dependency on a single agricultural commodity.
-Florida has experienced typical weather patterns and no weather events have had a material impact on borrowers over the past 12 months.
 Land values in the north region continue to exhibit stability since their improvement in 2014 with some areas increasing in value.
 Land values in the south region show stability with values increasing in more urban areas.
 Overall, land value sale surveys indicate land values are stable with increasing trends seen in certain segments.